 “Lastly we focus on developing the right tools for the job, to make sure we have the appropriate technical support in all areas of the business.

 “The pharma industry, in general, in South Africa is probably growing at six percent at the moment, so fairly low, but our company has grown around 20 percent year-on-year.
 That is thanks to our range of services and us being a bit more innovative about what we can offer each client.”

-The growth that has occurred over the past four years has been a pivotal factor in the Company’s plans to now expand its wholesale and distribution footprint from the end of 2015, onwards.
+The growth that has occurred over the past four years has been a pivotal factor in the plans of United Pharmaceutical Distributors to expand its wholesale and distribution footprint from the end of 2015, onwards.